crabbo-rave/leandiscord-weekly/README.md

 # How to participate
 There will be folders named `Week-1`, `Week-2` etc. Click the current on the one you want to solve.
 (Week order will be messed up due to how GitHub decides precendence).

 Each folder will have a readme will have a `README.md` with the two challenges for that week.
 One will be a theorem proving problem, and the other a programming related question.
-If you want to add your solution you must clone the repo, and submit a pr with your solution with a filename in the format of `preferred-name.lean`.
-Your file should have a comment at the top with your discord username and whether you are using Lean or Lean 4.
-(Lean may be better for some challenges because of mathlib).

-Last notice.
-Your function names should start with the week and week number, along with `_theorem` if you are soving the theorem question or `_programming` if you are solving the programming oriented question.
-You can solve both if you want.
-Example function name: `week4_theorem`.
+To add your solution just submit a PR with you code to the corresponding week's folder.
+Please name your file like this: `preferredname-4.lean` if you are using Lean 4 or `preferredname-3.lean` if you are using Lean 3.

 **Using Lean 4's FFI is forbidden.
 (Worried people will use C for code optimization)** **Good Luck!**